emicklei/gmig/README.md

     gmig init my-production-project

+Then your filesystem will have:

+    /my-production-project/
+        gmig.json

-You must change the file `my-production-project/gmig.json` to set the Bucket name.
+You must change the file `gmig.json` to set the Bucket name.

     {
         "project": "my-production-project",